mohit-sharma-87/starter-azure-function-mongodb/README.md

 # How to use Azure function with MongoDB Atlas in Java

-> In this article we learn how to use MongoDB atlas when you are getting started with Azure
+> In this article we will learn how to use [MongoDB atlas](https://www.mongodb.com/atlas/database), a cloud database,
-> function in Java.
+> when you are getting started with [Azure function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview)

-## Introduction
+> in Java.

 ## Prerequisite